 Capital Structure Proportions - The mix of financing sources that the firm plans to maintain through time.

-Certainty Equivalent - It is a ratio of certain cash flow and the expected value of a risky cash flow between which the decision-maker is indifferent.
+Certainty Equivalent - A ratio of certain cash flow and the expected value of a risky cash flow between which the decision-maker is indifferent.

 Contribution Margin - Difference between receipts and variable expenses.